learn-co-curriculum/dsc-structure-of-this-course/README.md

 <img src="images/SC_SC_02.png" width=500>

-Clicking on the grey bar will take you into IllumiDesk to work on a **Jupyter Notebook**, a document-like application that allows you to do live coding!
+Clicking on the grey bar will take you into Saturn Cloud to work on a **Jupyter Notebook**, a document-like application that allows you to do live coding!

 The first time you spin up the server for your current session, you'll need to wait about 30 - 45 seconds.
 While you wait, you'll see this.

 <img src="images/SC_SC_03.png" width=500>

 Once you have connected to the server, or if you already are connected to it, then this is what a Jupyter Notebook looks like.
-CloudSaturn will automatically open the .ipynb file in a Jupyter Notebook.
+Saturn Cloud will automatically open the .ipynb file in a Jupyter Notebook.

 <img src="images/SC_SC_04.png" width=500>